Basic Consumer Info

 Scholarships and Other Resources

 Students are encouraged to seek scholarships from private sources and Coffeyville Community College, as well as to utilize other resources such as Community Scholarships, or veteran's benefits.
 Although federal regulations and Institutional policies require that these forms of assistance be counted as financial resources when determining eligibility for need-based aid, they will improve your overall aid package.
-These scholarships and other resources will first be used to meet any gap between the cost of attendance, the EFC, and the financial aid offered.
+These scholarships and other resources will first be used to meet any gap between the cost of attendance, the SAI, and the financial aid offered.
 Next, they will reduce the amount of loan or Work-Study offered.

 The eligibility for receiving financial assistance is determined by comparing the cost of attending Coffeyville Community College with the parents’ and the students’ ability to contribute toward his/her expenses.
 Financial assistance is viewed as being supplemental to all other resources to meet these costs.